galaxyproject/gxadmin/docs/README.query.md

 This uses the galaxy_slots and runtime_seconds metrics in order to calculate allocated GPU time.
 This will not be the value of what is actually consumed by jobs of the group, you should use cgroups instead.
+Only works if the  environment variable 'CUDA_VISIBLE_DEVICES' is recorded as job metric by Galaxy.
+Requires Nvidia GPUs.

 rank  | group_id |  group_name | gpu_seconds
 ----- | -------- | ----------- | -----------